Ahara – The Ayurvedic Science of Nutrition

 If one has completely metabolized the food, one creates Ojas – the essence of life.
 This subtle substance gives radiance and youth, improves the power of concentration and positive thinking and strengthens the immune system.

 In order to keep the body, mind and soul healthy and happy and to prevent illness, the following should generally be applied:

 – regular meal times, main meal at noon (strongest digestive power)

-- warm meals (can be digested easier and stimulate Agni)
+– warm meals (are easier to digest and stimulate Agni)

 – meals suited to your specific Dosha (correct foods and spices for optimal support of digestion)

 – freshly prepared, high quality meals (preferably regional and seasonal products)

 – all six tastes in each meal (sweet, sour, salty, pungent, bitter, astringent)